 Prior to the pandemic, we noted that real estate and infrastructure were not homogenous asset classes; while at the highest level there are common themes, of course, there are sub-asset class groupings such as core, core-plus, value-add and opportunistic which each have different value drivers and risk/return profiles (as outlined in our December 2019 report, ‘The paradox of infrastructure investing: at the crossroads’ and ‘Current Opportunities and Trends in Real Estate Investing’ in January 2020).
 The pandemic has undoubtedly disrupted the definitions further, changing which assets fall into which strategy bucket, through the acceleration, and even reversal, of some key structural trends.
 Assets that were once considered relatively low risk and stable now may no longer be thought of as so, while others previously considered to be new and incidental may be becoming thought of as essential and “core”.

-For example, offices with reliable tenants and long-term leases in prime locations have long been considered core real estate assets, but a shift towards remote working en masse may change this.
 The pandemic has led to a dramatic expansion of the number of people regularly working from home, and those that can do so may be forced to work remotely for the foreseeable future.
 This trend looks set to continue.
-Our clients certainly think so, with 73%1 of those surveyed believing that more people will be working from home, more often, in the future (to read more about our working from home survey please click here).
+Our clients certainly think so, with 73%1 of those surveyed believing that more people will be working from home, more often, in the future.
 We may see the place of office assets in core strategies diminish or, alternatively, it may be that offices able to adapt to a post COVID-19 lifestyle, with air filtration systems, health and wellbeing facilities and larger spaces to accommodate social distancing, take the “core” title, whilst those that are unable to adapt are forced further up the risk spectrum or become obsolete.

 Some of the winners from a shift in behavioural patterns include data centres and fibre networks, both of which provide resources needed for remote working.
 We have seen both real estate and infrastructure managers increasingly committing to data centre and digital infrastructure investments, in recent years; this trend has been accelerated by the shift to remote working, throughout the pandemic.
 This shift involves a transfer of energy and data consumption from offices to households, leading to a rebalancing of Internet consumption away from city centres, potentially requiring infrastructure changes, and putting pressure on residential property to become more energy and heat efficient.
 Consequently, secular choice will likely drive an increased desire for renewable energy, which will, in turn, shift renewable energy production and distribution into core infrastructure.